Thematic Analysis

 Validated themes move into reports without losing the evidence behind them.

-Use AI-assisted thematic analysis that stays editable, inspectable, and defensible.
+Use AI-assisted analysis that stays editable, inspectable, and defensible.